-The 2018/2019 Annual Review was submitted to the Department of Planning, Industry and Environment (DPIE) compliance unit and the Resources Regulator on 30 January 2020.
-Feedback from the DPIE compliance unit was received on 31 March 2020 confirming the Annual Review was considered to generally satisfy the requirements of DA 98/01173 and DA 118/698/22 and the Department's Annual Review Guideline (October 2015).
-The feedback also requested that future Annual Reviews include a figure showing the approved consent boundary and the Bushland Conservation Area.
+The 2019/2020 Annual Review was submitted to the Department of Planning, Industry and Environment (DPIE) compliance unit and the Resources Regulator on 29 January 2021.
+Feedback from the DPIE compliance unit was received on 09 February 2021 confirming the Annual Review was considered to generally satisfy the requirements of DA 98/01173 and DA 118/698/22 and the Department's Annual Review Guideline (October 2015).